codeguru42/bcc-android/docs/(Un)conventional Android.md

 Why its not?

 * Still very cluttered and unreadable
 * What is the purpose of this method? ...
 To get the view - not to construct it.
+This method is still doing too much

+Is there more we can do?

 ## The ButterKnife Holder Pattern (adapter_pt_3)

+We have imported a View Injection Library from the insanely smart Jake Wharton who now works for Square.

+In this pattern, we pass our view into the view holder and instruct Butterknife to find and assign our annotated fields.

+Why is this better?

+* We are using a dependency injection (D in SOLID anyone) to create our view dependencies.
+This still only happens once per "visible" row and the holder gets recycled.

+Can we make it better? (of course)

+* We can also pass in the model to the view holder and have it assign the values to the TextViews.

+Is this the best we can do? (of course...wait...I mean...NO!)

+* Is the method still doing more than it should?
+* I think so

+Let's make one more refinement

 ## The External ListItem View Pattern (adapter_pt_4)